diegoarvz4/carousel-react/README.md

 # carousel-react
-This a mockup carousel made in react.
+This a swipe mockup carousel made in react.